Anthony-G89/Anthony-G89/README.md

 - 🔭 Currently working on: My Portfolio & Projects
-- 🌱 Currently learning: React.js
+- 🌱 Currently learning: React.js & React.Native
 - 🤔 Looking to improve: Enhancing my skills as a full stack developer
 - 💬 Ask me about: Anything
 - 📫 Reach Me: [LinkedIn](https://www.linkedin.com/in/anthony-guerrero-63a3a8199/)